nzeemin/pclink11/README.md

 - Fix bugs for the failing test cases

 Second priority:
-- Need more tests, currently we have 115 test cases
+- Need more tests, currently we have 119 test cases
 - Reduce amount of logging, add option for verbosity level
 - Process other command-line options, including file-specific ones

 Not implemented now, and not sure we will:
-- Link for foreground execution with /R or /FOREGROUND option, produce .REL file
+- Link for foreground execution with `-R` or `-FOREGROUND` option, produce .REL file
-- LDA output — produce a file in absolute binary loader format
+- LDA output — produce a file in absolute binary loader format (option `-L`)
 - Overlays
 - Linkage with separated instructions/data spaces